 This one may shock you, but there’s a vital lesson here.

 Many companies offer solutions to help solve major problems holding your practice growth back.
 There are gaps in the practice growth strategy you might not even be aware of!
-This is an area many practice managers lose great opportunities that are beneficial to patient care and practice growth that are never even looked at simply because they are too busy.
+This is an area where many medical practice managers lose great opportunities that are beneficial to patient care and practice growth.
+Sometimes these opportunities are never even looked at simply because they are too busy.